-The scientific background and objectives of the Moon-orbiting and landing mission SELENE are described.
-SELENE will carry 14 scientific instruments on the orbiter, the relay satellite, and the landing module.
+The scientific objectives and instruments for SELENE mission are described.
+SELENE will carry 14 scientific instruments on the orbiter and two subsatellites.
 The mission aims at mapping lunar topography and surface composition, and measuring the gravity and magnetic fields.
-The phase-B study has been conducted to make preliminary design of the instruments since April 1998.
-Critical elements and components of the instruments have been developed and tested.
-The design of the flight models will start next year targeting the launch in 2003.
+Critical elements and components of the scientific instruments have been developed and tested.
+The design of the flight models has just started targeting the launch in 2004.